tvharikrishna/HariKrishna__Wheeled_Mobile_Robots/HK_04_Lidar_Optimization_RANSAC/README.md

 <p align="center"><h1>🪓Project Implementation</h1></p>
 <p><h2>💠 Software Design & Tools </h2></p>
 <p align='justify'>
 The project's execution is centered on the strategic application of the RANSAC algorithm within the ROS framework, optimizing the extraction and utilization of LiDAR data for autonomous navigation.
-With meticulous integration of advanced computational tools and simulation environments, I established a robust methodology for enhancing the data processing pipeline.
-This includes scripting in rospy to facilitate real-time data analysis and employing simulation platforms for testing and refining our models.
+With meticulous integration of advanced computational tools and simulation environments, I established a robust methodology for enhancing the Lidar data processing pipeline.
+This includes scripting in rospy to facilitate real-time data analysis from the lidar and employing simulation platforms for testing and refining our models.
 The outcome is a sophisticated system poised to significantly advance the field of mobile robotics and autonomous vehicle navigation. </p>

 <img src="https://img.shields.io/badge/Ubuntu-E95420.svg?&style=flat-square&logo=ubuntu&logoColor=white" alt="Ubuntu" style="height: 25px;"/> &nbsp;
 <img src="https://img.shields.io/badge/Linux-FCC624.svg?&style=flat-square&logo=linux&logoColor=black" alt="Linux" style="height: 25px;"/> &nbsp;